binford2k/binford2k.com/_posts/2019-11-12-deferred-functions.md

 ![Data flow during catalog compilation](/assets/images/DataFlowNodesJson.png "Data flow during catalog compilation.")

 The key point to understand about this model is that only static data is exchanged between the master and the agent.
-For example, the catalog is a simple JSON document that simply lists out resources that should exist and the properties they should have.
+For example, the catalog is a static JSON document that simply lists out resources that should exist and the properties they should have.
 See the simplified example below (note that some elements have been omitted for readability.)

 ``` json